SMALL LOOP ANTENNA

 Showing a corner of the loop and also part of the coupling coil positioned using nylon cord.
 The wires are feed through holes drilled in the four spreader arms.
-The wood structure was varnished after assembly which also helped to secure the windings.

-Showing the high voltage capacitor with reduction drive and waterproof enclosure.
 The loop connections go in at the bottom of the box through long sleeve rubber gromets.

 Connection of the 50 ohm coax to the triangular coupling coil.